Basilicata to Puglia

 Discover historical riches, beautiful beaches and fantastic food at every turn on this Sicilian road trip.

 Begin with a couple of nights in Palermo, the island’s intoxicating capital, before heading south to Piazza Armerina to visit the astoundingly well-preserved Roman mosaics.
 Then drive south-west to experience authentic Sicilian hospitality while staying on a working olive farm, the perfect base for a daytrip to the ancient Valley of the Temples in Agrigento.
-Back at the farm, we’ll arrange a private tour of the olive groves after which you’ll enjoy a tasting session of the estate’s renowned olive oil.
+Back at the farm, we’ll arrange a tour of the olive groves after which you’ll enjoy a tasting session of the estate’s renowned olive oil.

 Finish off with a few days exploring the Baroque towns of the island’s south-east.
 See Noto’s honey-hued stone buildings, wander Scicli’s pretty piazza and palazzi, then take in the sweeping views from Ragusa’s hilltop Duomo.
 Sightseeing done, pay an indulgent visit to Modica’s famed chocolatiers before dining on Sicilian specialities.